achuchulev/secure-nomad-https/README.md

 - git
 - terraform
 - own or control the registered domain name for the certificate
 - have a DNS record that associates your domain name and your server’s public IP address
+- Cloudflare subscription as it is used to manage DNS records automatically
 - AWS subscription
 - ssh key
 - Debian based AMI